Artic144/Stardew-damage-calculator/README.md

 ## Overview / Description
 While researching for this project I could only find a few sources for how damage was actually calculated, mostly [Penguinpanda's Video](https://www.youtube.com/watch?v=_CGaLn6Etvc), [CytheNulle's Video](https://www.youtube.com/watch?v=upUQwXrW_kI) and [the community wiki](https://stardewvalleywiki.com).

 I've taken a look through the [decompiled Stardew Valley code](https://github.com/veywrn/StardewValley/tree/master) and recreated the damage calculations so that I could figure out what combination of weapon forges, rings, professions, etc. lets you hit the biggest numbers.
 In this calculator I am focused on the damage that a weapon does per hit, which means I do not take weapon speed into account or try to calculate damage per second.
-Currently I assume the defense of enemies to be 0, as well as the bonus attack and luck of the player that one might get from eating food.
-I hope to update these assumptions eventually.
+In the spreadsheets I assume the target's defense to be 0, as well as any bonus attack and luck the player might get from eating food.
+These assumptions are all able to be changed in the customizable calculator.

 Using the calculator I am able to generate stats for a weapon's average hit damage, critical strike chance, minimum and maximum damage for crits and non-crits, and more.
 These damage numbers are based off of the player's rings, weapon, forges, etc. which can be searched and filtered through in the provided spreadsheets, or created custom to fit any build in the customizable calculator above.